 The purpose of our Strategic Plan is to define levels and types of public transportation services offered to the citizens of Thurston County over the next six years and to determine the amount and sources of the revenue to finance the services.
-The 2021-2026 Strategic Plan represents the outcome of a multi-year short-and long-range planning process, which included a significant public engagement process, and was adopted in November 2018 and approval of the November 6, 2018, vote on Intercity Transit Proposition 1.
+The 2022-2027 Strategic Plan represents the outcome of a multi-year short-and long-range planning process.
+The planning process included a significant public engagement process which not only helped formulate the outcomes of the long-range plan, which was adopted in November 2018, but also culminated in the success of Intercity Transit Proposition 1 which was approved by voters on November 6, 2018.
 Goals and policy positions, capital program and services have been outlined for the six-year period.

-This is the second strategic plan where the maximum allowable sales tax for Intercity Transit is 1.2%.
+This is the third strategic plan where the maximum allowable sales tax for Intercity Transit is 1.2%.
 A 0.4% increase in sales tax is a tax of four cents on a ten-dollar purchase.
 It is expected to generate approximately \$16 to \$20 million per year in revenue but that is, of course, dependent upon the economy.